java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/02_introduction-javafx-animation.md

 );
 transition.play();
 ```
-Note that this code doesn't set the target `Node` in the transitions itself, but instead in the `SequentialTransition` which is the parent transition here.
+Note that this code only sets a `Node` on the `SequentialTransition`, which is the parent transition here, and not on the individual child transitions.
-It is going to automatically use the target `Node` for child transitions that have no `Node` specified themselves.
+They will implicitly use their parent transition's `Node`.

 ### Parallel Transition
 The [`ParallelTransition`](javafxdoc:ParallelTransition) plays a group of animations in parallel.